Advanced-Infrastructure/developers-101/api_documentation.md

 ---

+## Where do I add documentation?
+Good question, cowboy.
+We use serverless.yml to manage API declarations and deployments to APIGateway.
+So, it made sense to add a block for endpoint documentation.

+All documentation is added in the `docs` folder.
+The yaml file follows the OpenAPI standards.
+Read about OpenAPI spec here [openAPI](https://github.com/OAI/OpenAPI-Specification)

+Next, edit serverless open `serverless.yml` in `be-api-test` [serverless](https://github.com/Advanced-Infrastructure/be-api-test/blob/dev/serverless.yml)
+Under functions, see the documentation block `documentation: ${file(./docs/api/documentation.yml):endpoints.api-endpoint}`

+Make sure you declare the documentation block for every endpoint.

+---

 ## Final Tips
 - **Validate Your Spec**: Use tools like Swagger Editor or Spectral to lint your OpenAPI file.
 - **Automate Documentation**: Generate interactive docs with Swagger UI or Redoc.